adebayomoses/Wazobia_Real_Estate_House_prediction/README.md

 Bedroom Column: Observing that the majority of bedrooms are one bedroom, I filled the missing bedroom values with "1.0."
 Title Column: As the majority of the house titles are "Flat," I filled the missing title values with "Flat."
 Parking Space Column: For missing parking space values, I filled them with "4.0."
-Bathroom Column: Additionally, I filled missing bathroom values with "1.0."
+Bathroom Column: Additionally, I filled in missing bathroom values with "1.0."

 Furthermore, I encountered categorical variables in the House Title and Location columns.
 To handle these categorical variables, I utilized one-hot encoding, converting them into binary columns for each category.
-This allows me to transform the categorical data into a format that can be effectively used in the machine learning models.
+This allows me to transform the categorical data into a format that can be effectively used in machine learning models.
-By filling missing values and applying one-hot encoding to categorical variables, I ensure that the dataset is prepared and suitable for further analysis and model training.
-These steps contribute to the reliability and accuracy of the models, as well as providing valuable insights for independent exploration and decision-making in the real estate domain.
+By filling in missing values and applying one-hot encoding to categorical variables, I ensure that the dataset is prepared and suitable for further analysis and model training.
+These steps contribute to the reliability and accuracy of the models, as well as provide valuable insights for independent exploration and decision-making in the real estate domain.

 ## Methodology
-Based on my comprehensive data exploration, I have identified that all the variables, including location, title, bedroom, bathroom, and parking space, play significant roles in influencing the housing prices in Nigeria.
+Based on my comprehensive data exploration, I have identified that all the variables, including location, title, bedroom, bathroom, and parking space, play significant roles in influencing housing prices in Nigeria.
 To predict housing prices, I employed two models, namely Linear Regression and Random Forest.
-After thorough evaluation, I found that the Linear Regression model outperformed the Random Forest model in terms of accuracy and overall performance.
+After a thorough evaluation, I found that the Linear Regression model outperformed the Random Forest model in terms of accuracy and overall performance.
 The decision to choose Linear Regression over Random Forest was driven by several factors.
 First, the Linearity Assumption was met, implying that the relationship between the independent variables and the target variable (housing prices) can be represented by a linear model.
 This aligns well with the nature of the data, making Linear Regression a suitable choice.
 Secondly, there was no evidence of Multicollinearity among the variables present in the dataset.
 Fortunately, the data showed no such issues, ensuring the reliability of the Linear Regression model.
 Lastly, I carefully examined the data for Outliers and Influential Points, which can exert a disproportionate impact on the model's performance.
 Thankfully, the dataset demonstrated the absence of such extreme values, further strengthening the validity of the Linear Regression model.